Best Way to Remove Car Seat Stains on Fabric by Yourself

 7. Clean with a slightly dampened cloth.

-Remember how I told you that you shouldn’t clean only the stain spot?
+Remember how I told you not to clean only the stain spot?

-Use a clean cloth that is -almost- dry and pass it through the entire seat, this time starting from the center of the stain out.
+Use a clean, almost dry cloth and pass it through the entire seat, starting from the center of the stain outward.

 Take the towel and press it against the seat using as much weight as you can.